TheMissingBracketDev/Mssing-Bracket-Wiki/wiki/style-guide.md

 ### Quoting

-Single quotes are preferred over double quotes for strings.
-If, however, the string contains a single quote, then double quotes should be used to avoid having to escape the single quote.
-Additionally, doc-strings or multi-line comments should use double quotes.
+Double quotes are preferred over single quotes for strings.
+If, however, the string contains a double quote, then single quotes should be used to avoid having to escape the double quote.

 ### Naming Conventions